rmrt1n/advent-of-code/writeups/day21.md

 ## Part two

 In part two, instead of two intermediary robots, the number of robots is increased to 25.
-We did all the hard work in part one and also made `get_sequence_length_for_depth` take in a `depth` parameter, so part two is as simple as changin the arguments we pass to the function:
+We did all the hard work in part one and also made `get_sequence_length_for_depth` take in a `depth` parameter, so part two is as simple as changing the arguments we pass to the function:

 ```zig
 fn part2(self: Self) !u64 {